conversejs/converse.js/docs/source/translations.rst

 -----------------------------------------------------
-Generating a Javascript file from a translations file
+Generating a JavaScript file from a translations file
 -----------------------------------------------------

 Unfortunately `Jed <http://slexaxton.github.io/Jed>`_, which we use for